 =SUM(ABS(A1:A10))

-What the formula does is internally create the intermediate column (which is an array of values) which are the individual absolute values of A1:A10.
+If you are using a version of Excel prior to Excel 2021 or Excel in Microsoft 365, you'll need to enter this as an array formula.
+(In other words, press Ctrl+Shift+Enter to enter the formula.)
+The formula internally creates the intermediate column (which is an array of values) which are the individual absolute values of A1:A10.
 It then sums this array and displays the result.

 Finally, if you prefer you could create your own user-defined function (a macro) that will return the sum of the absolute values in a range.
-The following is a macro that will accomplish this task:
+The following will accomplish the task:

 Function SumAbs(Rng As Range) As Double